 Vision Specialist in Vocational Rehabilitation Certificate

 According to data from the Bureau of Labor Statistics, the national unemployment rate among persons who are blind continues to be high.
 However, with special skills and appropriate technologies, pursuing a fulfilling career is a reasonable goal for someone with vision loss.
-Vision Specialists in Vocational Rehabilitation help people who are blind or visually impaired by providing and coordinating a wide range of specialized rehabilitation counseling and case management services to enhance employability.
-Since 2002, students in the MSU Vision Specialist Program have hailed from 25 states.
+Vision Specialists in Vocational Rehabilitation are vocational rehabilitation counselors who assist people who are blind or visually impaired by providing and coordinating a wide range of specialized rehabilitation counseling and case management services to enhance employability.
+Since 1991, students in the MSU Vision Specialist Program have hailed from 37 states.
 Opportunities for employment in this professional area exist in most states, and the NRTC at Mississippi State University is preparing counselors to meet the challenges of this rewarding career.

-Graduate students and practicing Rehabilitation Counselors interested in attending the program can find more information by contacting BJ LeJeune at 325-2694, or through the Vision Specialist web site at www.distance.msstate.edu/vision/.
-Applications are accepted from June 1st through October 1st, for the program that starts in early January.
+Rehabilitation Counselors interested in attending the program can find more information by contacting BJ LeJeune at 662-325-2694, or email@example.com or through the Vision Specialist web site at www.distance.msstate.edu/vision.
+Applications are accepted from June 1st through October 1st, for the program that starts in early January and goes through August of the same year.